-The following projects are proposed for approval for FY2020 & FY2021 Federal Section 5310 funding in accordance with the Human Services Transportation Plan (HSTP).
-Twelve projects totaling $10.8 million in federal funding are proposed, which includes approximately $1.2 million in funding from the American Rescue Plan Act.
-For more information on a particular project, click on the applicant name in the chart below to view the project application.
-Public comments on these projects may be submitted from July 1 through July 31, 2021, at the following email address: Section5310@rtachicago.org.
+The following projects were approved for inclusion in the FY2020 & FY2021 Federal Section 5310 Program of Projects in accordance with the Human Services Transportation Plan (HSTP).
+The program includes twelve projects totaling $10.8 million in federal funding, which includes approximately $1.2 million in funding from the American Rescue Plan Act.
+For more information on a particular project, click on the project name in the chart below to view the project application.

 |Applicant||Project Title||Description and Justification||Total Estimated Budget||Federal Share|